Walking

 If you have not used this

-calculator before, please read the text below it first.
+calculator before, it is worth reading the rationale below first.

 calculating walking/hiking times has traditionally been Naismith's Rule.
 This